pxtrickhoxng/project-mythiqa-backend/README.md

 Mythiqa is currently an MVP under active and rapid development.
 Features, integrations, and designs may evolve as the platform matures.
 The application is not yet deployed.

 To preserve the integrity of creative writing, AI is intentionally not integrated directly into the text editor.
 Its use is limited to plotting, planning, and other related tools.
 This design choice encourages writers to craft their own stories without over-reliance on AI-generated content.
 Of course, this isn’t a foolproof safeguard since many external AI tools remain widely accessible.

+As of now, no AI features have been implemented into the application.
+However, they will be fully integrated before deployment.

 ---